Cerakote Bars are not allowed to be used on competition platforms in the USPA or IPL. If your bar is for platform use, please purchase black oxide.

 Welcome to the product page for the last power bar you'll ever buy, just because it's that good.
 This bar is our IPF spec, multi purpose, power bar.
-It is a 29mm bar, with aggressive but not overly sharp knurl, and standard powerlifting markings.
+It is a 29mm bar, with aggressive but not overly sharp Kabuknurl (our proprietary knurl pattern/type), and standard powerlifting markings.

-Bars come with a unique stamped end-cap design that features the famous Kabuki Squat Face as well as the weight of the bar and its country of origin (USA).
+Bars come with our beloved and unique stamped end-cap design that features the Kabuki Squat Face iconography as well as the weight of the bar and its country of origin (USA).

 Testing occurred throughout the entire development process for our new generation bars.
 Materials selection involved testing to determine the optimal steel alloy to use.
 Lots of testing was performed on the hardening process and figuring out a way to create the hardest bar while still allowing for whip and preventing the bar from snapping.
 The knurl took us many many revisions to figure out until we all agreed on the production version of the knurl – widely considered to be the best knurl in the industry.
 Overall this bar has been tested and retested many times with every feature and specification in mind.